Marian Wright Edelman Awtt Portrait

 The first black woman to be admitted to the Mississippi Bar, she directed the NAACP Legal Defense and Educational Fund office in Jackson.

 If the world does not always seem ready to follow her example, it has, at least, accorded her many honors and awards.
 She has received the Albert Schweitzer Humanitarian Prize, the Heinz Award, a MacArthur Foundation prize Fellowship, the Presidential Medal of Freedom (2000), and the Robert F. Kennedy Lifetime Achievement Award for her writings.
-She is the author of seven books, including: Families in Peril: An agenda for Social ChangeThe Measure of Our Success: A Letter to My Children and Yours; and I’m Your Child, God: Prayers for Our Children.
-She holds 65 honorary degrees.
+She is the author of at least ten books, including: Families in Peril: An Agenda for Social ChangeThe Measure of Our Success: A Letter to My Children and Yours; and I’m Your Child, God: Prayers for Our Children.
+She holds sixty-five honorary degrees.

 Programs